Activities for ages 3 to 5.

 This rhyming pack includes eight of my favorite ways to teach kids how to rhyme.
 The activities are flexible enough to use with one student or 28 – making the games great whole class activities, guided reading lessons, literacy centers or homeschool activities.

-Instead of worrying about letters and words, I wanted kids to be able to focus solely on rhyming so I made all of the activities word-free with easy to identify pictures.
+Instead of worrying about letters and words, I wanted kids to be able to focus solely on rhyming so all of the activities are word-free with easy to identify pictures.

 The first activity is my favorite: clip cards.
 Kids say the word on top and then clip the rhyming pair.

 It’s a great way to combine fine motor practice and literacy in one.